Cincinnati Bearcats men's basketball

 The Cincinnati Bearcats men's basketball program represents the University of Cincinnati in Cincinnati, Ohio.
-The school's team competes in NCAA Division I as part of the Big 12 Conference.
-The Bearcats are currently coached by Wes Miller.
+The school's team competes in NCAA Division I as part of the Big 12 Conference, and are coached by Jerrod Calhoun.

 With over 1800 all-time wins, the Bearcats are the 12th winningest basketball program of all time.
-The school's merits include 2 National Titles, 6 Final Fours, and 33 NCAA Division I men's basketball tournament appearances.
-As of 2019, Cincinnati had an all-time tournament record of 46–32.
-There have also been 42 All-American honors issued to Bearcats as well, while 36 have gone on to play in the NBA.
+The school's merits include 2 National Titles, 6 Final Fours, and 33 NCAA Division I men's basketball tournament appearances, including 5 consecutive appearances in the Final Four from 1959 to 1963, and 3 consecutive appearances from 1961 to 1963, the first school to accomplish both feats.
+As of 2026, Cincinnati had an all-time tournament record of 46–32.
+42 All-American honors have been issued to Bearcats, while 39 Bearcat players have gone on to play in the NBA.

-Cincinnati has been playing its home games since 1989 at Fifth Third Arena, which received an $87 million renovation for the 2018 season.
-Cincinnati joined the original Big East Conference in 2005, which was rebranded as the American Athletic Conference (AAC) in 2013.
-In 2023, they joined the Big 12 conference.
+Cincinnati has played its home games at Fifth Third Arena since 1989, which received an $87 million renovation for the 2018 season.
+Cincinnati has been a member of nine athletic conferences in their history.
+They were members of the original Big East Conference from 2005 to 2013, and remained in conference when it was rebranded as the American Athletic Conference (AAC), during realignment.
+Cincinnati joined their current conference, the Big 12, in 2023.

-By the numbers

-Statistics and NCAA all-time rankings (through the end of the 2021–22 season):